77Vincent/toggling/README.md

 IE 9+

 ## Motivation
 As we have a lot of pop-up features, the core concept behind is state changing.
 The goal of creating this module is to giving a simple, robust and versatile solution for this kind of feature.
 So that developers don't need to write similar codes repeatly.

 The state changing model could be abstracted as "Trigger-Event-Handler-Target".

-Besides, sometimes we want to bind event to an element but not to a certain element, for instance we want to close an pop-up box by clicking anywhere on the screen but not a certain area, then we can bind event to 'html' element, which represents the whole document, then exclude a certain area from the event binding.
+Besides, sometimes we don't want a certain child element to trigger the event, for instance we want to close an pop-up box by clicking anywhere on the screen but not a certain area, in toggling, then we can bind event to 'html' element, which represents the whole document, then exclude the certain element from event triggering.

-What's more, each toggling instance provides you some very basic DOM-manipulation methods like show or hide element, add or remove class, without any javascript frameworks.
-But if you want to achieve more fancy effect in your handler, maybe jQuery, prototype or some other javascript frameworks would be the best partner.
+What's more, each toggling instance provides you some very basic DOM-manipulation methods like show or hide element, add or remove class, which work without any javascript frameworks.
+But if you want to achieve more fancy effect in your handler, maybe jQuery, Prototype.js or some other javascript frameworks would be the best partner.